nickovic/rtamt/README_syntax_extensions.md

     return xstlDiscreteTimeOfflineInterpreter
 ```

-## Merge syntax and semantics in API
+## Merge syntax and semantics into spec

-Finally, we need to provide an API for the user to access the extended monitoring functionality.
+Finally, we need to provide an spec for the user to access the extended monitoring functionality.
+Simply the class marge syntax `XStlAst` and semantics `XStlDiscreteTimeOfflineInterpreter`.
 This is done in `rtamt/spec/xstl/specification.py`, where we define `XStlDiscreteTimeOfflineSpecification`.

 ```python
 from rtamt.pastifier.xstl.pastifier import XStlPastifier